Skip to main content

 Visiting

-A sign marking the nature reserve property can be seen on the right (south) side of Burgess Road.
-A trail into the nature reserve begins just east of the open wetland area (which can be seen from the road) and leads to an observation platform that gives you a fantastic view of the nature reserve.
+A sign marking the nature reserve can be seen on Burgess Road.
+A trail into the nature reserve leads to an observation platform that gives you a fantastic view of Bruce Pond.

-We do not charge a fee for entrance and there are no operating hours on any of our nature reserves.
-Properties are monitored by volunteer stewards.
+Ontario Nature does not charge an entrance fee or have set operating hours on any of our nature reserves.
+Our properties are monitored by volunteer stewards.
 We rely on visitors to be safe, minimize their impact on nature and be respectful of others.
-For more information about visiting the nature reserves, please read our Permitted Activities Policy.
+For more information about visiting the reserves, please read our Permitted Activities Policy.

 We welcome donations to support this nature reserve and our system of 26 nature reserves.